Zé Ivaldo: Santos

 On 11 January 2025, Santos confirmed the signing of Zé Ivaldo on a one-year loan deal, with a buyout clause.
 He made his club debut six days later, replacing João Basso in a 2–1 Campeonato Paulista home win over Mirassol.

 Zé Ivaldo scored his first goal for the club on 17 April 2025, netting the opener in a 2–0 home win over Atlético Mineiro.
+In July, after a poor performance against Mirassol, he was separated from the first team, only returning one month later after the arrival of new head coach Juan Pablo Vojvoda.

+On 8 January 2026, after regaining a starting spot under Vojvoda, Zé Ivaldo's permanent contract with Peixe was registered after he reached conditions for an obligatory buyout clause.
+However, he started the season under poor form, committing three penalties in his first seven appearances of the year.

+Loan to Remo

+On 16 July 2026, after losing his first-choice status, Zé Ivaldo was loaned to Remo also in the top tier until December.